SBRDevelopment/libvmod-sigauth/README.rst

 ACKNOWLEDGEMENTS
 ================

-Parts of this module were copied or revied from the following vmods.
+Parts of this module were copied or revised from the following vmods.

 * `https://github.com/varnish/libvmod-digest`
 * `https://github.com/varnish/libvmod-header`